jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 I cannot seem to be able to give this sentence a place:
 The usual way of accessing most objects is by getting a reference to it and then calling a member of it.
 The usual way of accessing simpler objects such as Integers is by getting the *state* of it.

 < Doesn’t the fact that procedures determine lines make the symbol database as I know it invalid?
 Yeah.
-Line targets would be far from primary data.
-What would be primary data then?
+Line targets might be far from primary data.
+What might be primary data then?
 Object and procedure ancestry and call lines?
 Yeah.
 Other lines are data derived from the calls inside system procedures. >

 ### Immutable at Run Time